serpro69/golang-ansible-modules/test-playbook-local-library/README.md

-# test-playbook-local-source
+# test-playbook-local-library

-Downloads the `helloworld` module binary and runs it from the playbook.
+Runs the `helloworld` module which downloaded from remote location.

 ## Usage